googleinterns/spacetime-sim-2020/README.md

 The above files overwrite FLOW's source code in order to ensure our experiments are able to run.

 # How to use example:
-This is a summarized guide on on to use this repo and run it's files (ensure your flow conda env is acticvated by running:  ```shell conda activate flow```).
+This is a summarized guide on on to use this repo and run it's files (ensure your flow conda env is acticvated by running:  ```conda activate flow```).

 In your root directory, run:
    ```shell